Italy's 5-Star unsettles PD with tough terms for coalition deal

 However, Di Maio struck a seemingly intransigent line following an initial round of talks with Conte, saying the PD would have to back an array of policies if it wanted to govern — including measures the group has already denounced.

-“Our program points are clear.
-If they are included in the government program, then we can start.
+“Our programme points are clear.
+If they are included in the government programme, then we can start.
 If not, it would be better to go back to elections, and, I might add, as soon as possible,” a stony faced Di Maio told reporters.

 Amongst the measures he mentioned were a drive to cut the number of parliamentarians, the revocation of the motorway concession of Italian firm Atlantia and the acceptance of a recent law aimed at clamping down on migrant sea rescues.